For questions regarding articulation agreements, contact the Academic Affairs Office at 574-372-5100 x6134.

 The U.S. Department of Education has established requirements that regulate distance education programs offered by institutions in one state to students in other states.
 These state regulations are intended to protect student-consumers related to a variety of issues that may come about during the course of their education.
 Grace College makes every effort to comply with existing state laws related to its delivery of distance education.
 As part of this compliance effort, Grace College is approved to operate under the terms and standards of the State Authorization Reciprocity Network (SARA) to facilitate the process of state authorization.

 Alabama - Grace College is unable to accept residents of the State of Alabama in any of its online programs.

 Alaska - Grace College is exempt from authorization to operate a post-secondary educational institution by the Alaska Commission on Postsecondary Education (acpe.alaska.gov)

-Indiana - The State of Indiana has authorized Grace College and Seminary to operate educational programs beyond secondary education.
+Indiana - The State of Indiana has authorized Grace College and Seminary by name to operate educational programs beyond secondary education.

 Georgia - Students who are residents of Georgia are permitted to follow the complaint process posted on the NPEC web site (www.gnpec.org)

 Kentucky - Students may pursue the online master’s degree in clinical mental health counseling if they plan to complete their practicum and internship in a non-restricted state such as Indiana.